mapbender/mapbender-documentation/en/book/installation.rst

 Configuration
 ****************

-Using the web installer
+..Using the web installer
 -----------------------

-Configuration right inside your browser is not yet available.
-Please use the command line method below for now.
+..Configuration right inside your browser is not yet available.
+Please use the ..command line method below for now.

 Using the command line
 ----------------------